PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `376 passed in 18.74s`, plus the branch-changed broad related suite with `1434 passed in 24.48s`.

-The first of four direct InstanceNorm post-Transpose bias/add calls now retains its existing one-counter dictionary as `_terminal_instancenorm_post_bias_stats`.
+All four direct InstanceNorm post-Transpose bias/add calls now retain their existing one-counter dictionaries.
+Their distinct targets are `_terminal_instancenorm_post_bias_stats`, `_very_late_instancenorm_post_bias_stats`, `_pre_terminal_affine_instancenorm_post_bias_stats`, and `_absolute_final_instancenorm_post_bias_stats`.
+The nested convergence call continues to consume its counter separately.
-The second very-late call remains raw; the third and fourth keep their existing staged targets, and the nested convergence call is unchanged.
 Occurrence-shape contracts now distinguish all five forms.
-The retained terminal value has no consumer.
+The direct retained values have no consumers.

 This checkpoint passes the focused InstanceNorm/Swish/terminal-final accounting gate with `386 passed in 19.95s`, plus the branch-changed broad related suite with `1419 passed in 23.89s`.

+The second direct call now retains its result as `_very_late_instancenorm_post_bias_stats` between diagnostics-aware pad-layout cleanup and the live-LayoutState InstanceNorm residual/Mul/Concat owner.
+This assignment-only orchestration change leaves the wrapper, indexed owner, one-key schema, graph mutation, pruning, pass order, callback arguments, dependencies, TensorFlow-free boundary, and the other four occurrence forms unchanged.

+This checkpoint passes the focused owner/orchestration gate with `387 passed in 20.17s`, plus the branch-changed broad related suite with `1420 passed in 23.78s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new